SuryaSubramanian1997/Supporting-Multiprocessor-Resource-Synchronization-on-Latest-RTEMS-with-Formal-Verification/README.md

 ## Frama-C installation

-For formal verification we have used Frama-C 25.0 version.
+-For formal verification we have used Frama-C 25.0 version.

-It can be downloaded from https://frama-c.com/fc-versions/manganese.html
+-It can be downloaded from https://frama-c.com/fc-versions/manganese.html

-Please follow the instructions provided there for installation.
+-Please follow the instructions provided there for installation.

 ## Formal verification of RTEMS source code

-As of now support for only PowerPC architecture is present from Frama-C.
+-As of now support for only PowerPC architecture is present from Frama-C.

-So, please use any board support package that uses PowerPC architecture to perform formal verification.
+-So, please use any board support package that uses PowerPC architecture to perform formal verification.

-We have used qoriq_e6500_32 board support package.
+-We have used qoriq_e6500_32 board support package.

-Please add the ACSL contracts in the /cpukit directory inside rtems kernel.
+-Please add the ACSL contracts in the /cpukit directory inside rtems kernel.

-The following command should be invoked within the /cpukit drectory.
+-The following command should be invoked within the /cpukit drectory.
 ```
 frama-c-gui       -cpp-command '${home}/RTEMS/build/bin/powerpc-rtems5-gcc -C -E \
       -I./include -I./score/cpu/powerpc/include/ \